pnnl/GLIMPSE/socket_testing/python_example/README.md

 pip install python-socketio
 ```

-The testsocket.py python script contains example code on how to connect to socket socket server
+The testsocket.py python script contains example code on how to connect to the local web socket server
 and how to send data to the "glimpse" event.

 ## To test using the test_update_data.json file simply: